PrashINRA/MetaData_GrapevinePhyllo/README.md

 # Microbiome Data Analysis MetaData_GrapevinePhyllo
 This repository consit of the meta-data file concerning the informations regarding the samples collected from different grapvevine cultivars
 (9 cultivatrs, 3 genetic pools and two organ types), published here https://pubmed.ncbi.nlm.nih.gov/30248973/.
-Also illustrate the whole data analysis procedure from FASTQ files to Unsupervised clustering and Hypothesis testing in R.
+Also illustrate the whole data analysis procedure from FASTQ files to Unsupervised clustering and Hypothesis testing in R. Datasets consist 2x250 16S_V4/ITS sequence data.

 # Load Packages:
 ```{r}